 Hi, I'm a new grad nurse working at an assisted living facility.
-A nursing student reported that one of our resident has an impaction and after doing a digital extraction (without my consent) started bleeding.
+A nursing student reported that one of our residents had an impaction and after doing a digital extraction (without my consent) started bleeding.
 I informed my supervisor right away and told me to continue the extraction because this was "normal" for her.
 I went back and checked to see if the resident is still actively bleeding.
 There was still some bleeding going on but not as much as it was.
-I was hessitant to do the dis-impaction because of 3 main reasons:
+I was hesitant to do the dis-impaction because of 3 main reasons:

-Was wondering who is in the wrong in this situation, its been bothering me all night last night and made me look at my supervisor a different way now.
+Was wondering who is in the wrong in this situation, it's been bothering me all night last night and made me look at my supervisor a different way now.